 So let’s do a Pepper Spray vs. TASER head-to-head match up and go over all the differences, pros and cons, as well as situational usage between these two devices to determine which comes out on top!

-When people think self-defense in terms of less-lethal tools, pepper spray comes to the forefront of their minds (and for good reason).
+Is pepper spray or a taser better?
+When people think self-defense in terms of less-lethal tools, pepper spray comes to the forefront of their minds.
+It's arguably one of the most common self-defense weapons of choice (and for good reason).
 People imagine intense burning, agonizing pain and blinding of the eyes.
 That is exactly what you can expect from this self-defense product.

 - It is easy to use, affordable and easily accessible

 - Legal in all 50 states, though with some restrictions

 Pepper Spray Drawbacks

 - Blowback can occur with poor positioning

 - Your spray may not work as intended (nothing is foolproof)